ably-labs/sms-in-the-browser/README.md

 Instancing the Ably library outside the scope of the component will mean it is only created once and will keep your limit usage down.

-We then need to create the function we're going to export - our Hook, so that we can use it in our components.
+We then need to create the function we're going to export - our Hook-to use it in our components.
-We'll call it `useChannel` and it will require the channel name, and a callback as arguments.
+We'll call it `useChannel`; it will require the channel name and a callback as arguments.
 Each time `useChannel` is called, we [`get` the requested channel](https://www.ably.io/documentation/realtime/channels#obtaining-channel) from the Ably-JS SDK and prepare the hook functions.

 * **onMount** is the code run each time our component is rendered.
 Inside onMount, we will subscribe to the specified channel, triggering `callbackOnMessage` whenever a message is received.
 * **onUnmount** is the code run whenever the component is unmounted before it is re-rendered.
 Here we will unsubscribe from the channel, which will stop accidental multiples of connections, again saving our account limits.